 Centro Historico

-After watching the film Roma, which won the Academy Award in 2019, I wanted to visit Centro Historico because it’s the colonial heart of the city.
+After watching Roma, which won the 2019 Academy Award for Best Picture, I wanted to visit Centro Historico.
+It’s the colonial heart of the city.
 The Zócalo is the main plaza and is touristy but the 18th and 19th-century buildings surrounding it are monumental.
-To me, it’s on the same level of splendor as Rome or Madrid.
+In my opinion, it’s as splendorous as Rome or Madrid.

-On one end of the Zócalo is the Metropolitan Cathedral which is the seat of Mexico’s Archbishop.
+On one end of the Zócalo is the Metropolitan Cathedral, the seat of Mexico’s Archbishop.
 Construction began in 1562 and was completed in 1813.
 I’ve been to some incredible Cathedrals in Spain and Italy, but the Metropolitan Cathedral rates up there with the best of them.
 It’s spectacular!

-Several people dressed in Aztec attire were offering their services outside the cathedral gate to cleanse spirits of evil.
-They were shaking some heavy incense and it was tempting but we passed on having it done ourselves.
+Several people dressed in Aztec attire and shaking heavy incense offered their services outside the cathedral gate to cleanse spirits of evil.

-We walked miles along the streets surrounding the Zócalo because each street and alleyway is compelling.
+We walked miles along the streets surrounding the Zócalo because each street and alleyway was compelling.
 Art is everywhere, on walls, planters, and in playgrounds.

 Vendors and street urchins were in abundance selling their wares and asking for pesos.